PyPSA/PyPSA/doc/contributing.rst

 be it with new ideas, suggestions, by filing bug reports or contributing code to our `GitHub repository <https://github.com/PyPSA/PyPSA-Eur>`_.

-* If you already have some code changes, you can submit them directly as a pull request.
+* If you already have some code changes, you can submit them directly as a `pull request <https://github.com/PyPSA/pypsa-eur/pulls>`_.
+* If you are wondering where we would greatly appreciate your efforts, check out the ``help wanted`` tag in the `issues list <https://github.com/PyPSA/pypsa-eur/issues`_ and initiate a discussion there..
 * If you start working on a feature in the code, let us know by opening an issue or a draft pull request.
   This helps all of us to keep an overview on what is being done and helps to avoid a situation where we are doing the same work twice in parallel.
-* We encourage you to use the `PEP 8 coding style <https://www.python.org/dev/peps/pep-0008/>`_ in your code.
+* We encourage you to use the `PEP 8 coding style <https://www.python.org/dev/peps/pep-0008/>`_.

 For all code contributions we follow the four eyes principle (two person principle), i.e. all suggested code including our own are reviewed by a second person before they are incoporated into our repository.